mathspp/mathspp/pages/02.blog/yamlutils/item.en.md

 That is how my little [YAMLUtils] project was born.
 The [`yamlutils.py`][yamlutils.py] script takes a folder path as a command line argument (and optionally a `-r` flag to traverse the directories recursively) and then does what I just described, merging all the YAML headers it can.
 I used it on my blog with `python yamlutils.py pages/ -r` and you can see what it did [in this commit](https://github.com/RojerGS/mathspp/commit/7ba80b086d6987ed819c872432ef1eafc1f1b023).
 Imagine having to do all that by hand!

+More specifically, my script looks at the path you specified (and recurses if you set `-r`) and then, for each folder:

+ - looks for all files with a name matching the pattern `*.*.md`, which it interprets as being `name.language.md`;
+ - one by one, opens those `.md` files, extracts the YAML headers from within the `---` and computes the headers they have in common;
+ - tries to see if there already is a `frontmatter.yaml` or `frontmatter.yml` file available (with preference for the `.yaml`) and loads the YAML headers there;
+ - updates the headers that were already in a `frontmatter` file (if any) and writes the updated version in the `frontmatter` file, creating a `frontmatter.yaml` file if needed;
+ - goes back to the `*.*.md` files, removing from their headers everything that was saved in the `frontmatter` file.

 ### Was it worth?